joanna-liana/distributed-morsel/README.md

 # distributed-morsel
-Distributed tracing playground using a mock food delivery app
+Distributed tracing playground using a mock food delivery app.
+See the README in `orders`.